-- 1. How did this micro-credential process influence how you make connections to the real world through teaching data analysis, and what did you find rewarding or enjoyable? - 2.
-What was your process for intentionally choosing resources for this unit? - 3.
-What other standards might you have integrated with computing systems across the curriculum, and how can you connect your instruction to career readiness in the future? - 4.
-How did you address the needs of girls and underrepresented groups in your classroom, and how did they respond to your choices in the lesson? - 5.
-In what ways did students engage with collaboration, communication, critical thinking, creativity, and citizenship through computer science instruction? - 6.
+- 1. How did this micro-credential influence how you make connections to the real world through teaching Networks and the Internet?
+What did you find rewarding or enjoyable? - 2.
+What other standards might you have integrated with computing systems across the curriculum, and how can you connect your instruction to career readiness moving forward? - 3.
+How did you address the needs of girls and underrepresented groups in your classroom, and how did they respond to your choices in the lesson? - 4.
+In what ways did students engage with collaboration, communication, critical thinking, creativity, and citizenship through Networks and the Internet instruction? - 5.
 What challenges, if any, did you encounter during this micro-credential process, and how did you overcome them? - Passing: Passing: Reflection provides evidence that this activity has had a positive impact on both educator practice and student success.
 Specific examples are cited directly from personal or work-related experiences to support claims.
 Also included are specific actionable steps that demonstrate how new learning will be integrated into future practice.